This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I have been enjoying great success with my new Nesco Snackmaster Pro.
 Of course the most popular items have been the various jerky flavors that I’ve made.
 And so far, I’ve just made jerky using beef.
 Not everyone can handle beef, so I decided to try my hand at making jerky using ground turkey.
 I have to say, I was pretty pessimistic going in.
 I’m not always a big fan of ground turkey (I think it’s a textural thing), but boy, were my fears unfounded!
 Ground turkey jerky (say it 10 times fast, it’s fun!) is absolutely fantastic!
 It’s tender, and oh so flavorful.
-Heck, Anita likes it better than my beef jerky.
+Heck, my wife likes it better than my beef jerky.

 You just can’t go wrong with ground turkey jerky.
 I can’t wait to make this again.
 I started using a standard almost-Slim Jim-like flavoring.
 Nice and neutral, without any heat, so it could be enjoyed by anyone.
 I’ll soon try other flavors with more kick, but there’s definitely nothing but good about this jerky.

 Do not skip the final step of placing the dried jerky in the oven for 30 minutes.
 Better safe than sorry with poultry!

 I like to load up my dehydrator.
 To do that I picked up a handful of extra trays.
 They really add a whole lot more drying space!
 Since I have to rotate my trays, I write a number on each one on a piece of blue painter’s tape so I can keep track of them.

 Also try my Cajun ground beef jerky, made using the Nesco Snackmaster Pro.